theotowngarage-com/maker-space-development/electronics-area/presence-monitor/README.md

 Power calculations based on measurements done with oscilloscope are documented in excel files.
 Every 3s device wakes up with WiFi module disabled, and monitors state of PIR input.
 If input is high, then FLAG_LAST_PIR_STATE flag is set in NVRAM.

 Every 20s state of the flag is checked, and if set then message transmission is requested.

 Heartbeat message is sent every 30min even if motion was not detected.

 # TODO

-Temperature and humidity measurements
+ - Temperature and humidity measurements
-Shutdown when battery voltage drops too low
+ - Shutdown when battery voltage drops too low
-Visual low battery indicator
+ - Visual low battery indicator

 # Copyright
 Author: Michal Milkowski

-MIT license
+License: GPLv3